Connor Harris

-Connor Harris (born June 22, 1993) is an American football inside linebacker who is currently a free agent.
+Connor Harris (born June 22, 1993) is an American former football linebacker.
 He played college football at Lindenwood.

-Early years
+Early life

 Harris was named the 2011 Missouri 6A Defensive Player of the Year and 2011 Kansas City Star Player of the Year in high school.
 He was also selected to the first-team all-state as a safety in 2011.

 College career

 Harris won the 2016 Cliff Harris Award and was named to the AFCA first-team All-American in his senior season (three time All-American throughout college career).
 Harris recorded an NCAA all-time record 633 tackles in 48 games at Lindenwood University.

 Professional career

 New York Jets

 Harris signed with the New York Jets as an undrafted free agent on May 5, 2017.
 He was waived on September 2, 2017.

 Arizona Cardinals

 On October 3, 2017, Harris was signed to the Arizona Cardinals' practice squad.
 He was released on November 27, 2017.